zacarias-wichipu-com/Theatrical-Players-Refactoring-Kata/README.md

 Theatrical Players Refactoring Kata
 ====================================

-The first chapter of ['Refactoring' by Martin Fowler, 2nd Edition](https://www.thoughtworks.com/books/refactoring2) contains a worked example of this exercise, in javascript.
+The first chapter of [\'Refactoring\' by Martin Fowler, 2nd Edition](https://www.thoughtworks.com/books/refactoring2) contains a worked example of this exercise, in javascript.
 That chapter is available to download for free.

 This is the PHP version for this exercise, with tests, so you can try it out for yourself.